Bill Peters resigns from Calgary Flames after racial slur allegations

 Peters did not lead Tuesday’s practice and wasn’t behind the bench for the Flames on Wednesday night against the Buffalo Sabres.

-Peters issued an apology in a letter addressed to Flames general manager Brad Treliving on Wednesday night.
+Peters issued an apology in a letter addressed to Treliving on Wednesday night.

 The apology did not mention Aliu, who released his own statement on Twitter on Thursday calling Peters’ letter “misleading, insincere and concerning.”